Asalle/ubuntu-core-docs/docs/tutorials/build-renesas-rz-image/index.md

   - Ethernet network connectivity

-# Create an Ubuntu One account
+# Step 1: Create an Ubuntu One account

 You will need an [Ubuntu One account](https://snapcraft.io/account) with an uploaded public key of a locally generated SSH key pair.